SQIAsignHD: SQIsignHD Adaptor Signature

-However, as described in \cite{artificial}, for an artificially $A$-oriented curve $(E, \frak{A})$, and a non-trivial $\frak{A}$-isogeny $\phi : E \rightarrow E^{'}$, the artificial $A$-orientation on $E$ may not always be carried onto $E^{'}$ via the isogeny $\phi$ since at least one of the subgroups $\phi(G_1 )$ and $\phi(G_2 )$ of $E^{'}[A]$ may have order smaller than $A$.
-To remedy this issue, the degree of the isogeny considered must be relatively prime to $A$.
-We, formally, have the following definition, as given in \cite{artificial}, as follows:
+However, as noted in \cite{artificial}, for a non-trivial $\mathfrak{A}$-isogeny $\phi: E \to E'$, the artificial $A$-orientation of $E$ cannot be carried onto $E'$ due to the possibility that $\phi(G_1)$ or $\phi(G_2)$ in $E'[A]$ has an order smaller than $A$.
+To address this, the degree of the isogeny must be relatively prime to $A$.
+The following definition formalizes this notion: